 If you don't pay on time, you'll receive a reminder notice.
-If no payment is received after a further 28 days, the overdue fine will be lodged with the Ministry of Justice and a fee imposed.
+If no payment is received after a further 28 days, the overdue fine will be lodged with a debt collection agency for follow-up action.

-If you would like us to review your parking ticket, you can complete the Parking infringement explanation form (33KB Word) and either:
+If you would like us to review your parking ticket, you can complete the Parking infringement explanation form (33KB Word) on or before the last day for payment, which is 56 days from the date the parking ticket was issued, and either:

 Please allow 10 working days to receive notification from the infringement review officer.
 For privacy reasons, a fine can only be queried by the registered vehicle owner.